 RESOLUTION NUMBER R-

+·

 DATE OF FINAL PASSAGE

-A RESOLUTION OF THE COUNCIL OF THE CITY OF SAN DIEGO APPROVING THE ADDENDUM NO. 451328 TO ENVIRONMENTAL IMPACT REPORT (EIR) NO. 193036/SCH NO. 201051073 FOR THE NEW ONE PASEO - PROJECT NO. 451328 [MMRP].
+A RESOLUTION OF THE COUNCIL OF THE CITY OF SAN DIEGO APPROVING THE ADDENDUM NO. 451328 TO ENVIRONMENTAL IMPACT REPORT (EIR) NO. 193036/SCH NO. 201051073 AND ADOPTING THE MITIGATION, MONITORING, AND REPORTING PROGRAM FOR THE NEW ONE PASEO - PROJECT NO. 451328 [MMRP].

-WHEREAS, on October 15, 2015, Kilroy Realty Corporation, submitted an application to Development Services Department for amendments to the Municipal Code, General Plan, the Carmel Valley Community Plan and the Carmel Valley Employment Center Precise Plan, a Vesting Tentative Map, a Site Development Permit and a Neighborhood Development Permit for the development of a mixed-use project for the New One Paseo (Project); and
+WHEREAS, on August 28, 2009, Kilroy Realty, L.P., a Delaware Limited Partnership submitted an application to Development Services Department for a rezone, amendments to the General Plan, the Carmel Valley Community Plan and the Carmel Valley Employment Center Precise Plan, a Vesting Tentative Map (including public right-of-way and easement vacations), a Site Development Permit, a Conditional Use Permit, and a Neighborhood Development Permit for the development of a mixed-use project for the One Paseo; and

-WHEREAS, on February 23, 2015, the City Council of the City of San Diego adopted Resolution No. 309504, certifying Environmental Impact Report No. 193036, SCH NO. 201051073, a copy of which is on file in the Office of the City Clerk in accordance with the California Environmental Quality Act of 1970 (CEQA) (Public Resources Code Section 21000 et seq.), as amended, and the State CEQA Guidelines thereto (California Code of Regulations, Title 14, Chapter 3, Section 15000 et seq.); and
+WHEREAS, on February 23, 2015, the City Council adopted Resolution No. 309504 certifying Environmental Impact Report No. 193036, SCH NO. 201051073, a copy of which is on file in the Office of the City Clerk in accordance with the California Environmental Quality Act of 1970 (CEQA) (Public Resources Code Section 21000 et seq.), as amended, and the State CEQA Guidelines thereto (California Code of Regulations, Title 14, Chapter 3, Section 15000 et seq.); and